sanger-tol/variantcalling/README.md

 ## Pipeline summary

-The pipleline takes sample reads (CRAM/BAM files and their index files) from a CSV file and the reference file in FASTA format.
+The pipleline takes sample reads (CRAM/BAM files and their index files) from a CSV file and the reference file in FASTA format, and then use DeepVariant tool to make variant calling.

 Streps involved: